 - If your symptoms become worse, call your local nurse line or the DOH coronavirus hotline at 1-800-525-0127, press # for symptom evaluation.

-- Masks will not prevent you from getting the virus, but they can help prevent the spread of the illness because they stop big droplets from sneezes and coughs from becoming airborne or contaminating surfaces.
+- Masks may not prevent you from getting the virus, but they can help prevent the spread of the illness because they stop big droplets from sneezes and coughs from becoming airborne or contaminating surfaces.

-Take care of yourself by following common sense steps and avoiding misinformation.
+Take care of yourself by following common-sense steps and avoiding misinformation.

-It is normal to feel sad, stressed, confused, scared or angry during a crisis.
+It is normal to feel sad, stressed, confused, scared, or angry during a crisis.
 Talking to people you trust can help.
 Contact your friends and family and be proactive about reaching out to others you think may need extra support.

-If you must stay at home, maintain a healthy lifestyle – including proper diet, sleep, exercise and social contacts with loved ones at home and by email and phone with other family and friends.
+If you must stay at home, maintain a healthy lifestyle – including proper diet, sleep, exercise, and social contacts with loved ones at home and by email and phone with other family and friends.

 Clallam County is a strong community!
 We will get through this together by taking care of one another.